Nik-Zainal-Group/signature.tools.lib/README.md

 cigarettes, or defects in DNA repair pathways, such as homologous recombination repair.

-The package supports hg19 and hg38 as well as mm10.
+The package supports reference genomes hg19, hg38 and mm10.
 It provides our latest algorithms for signature fit and extraction, as well as various utility functions and the HRDetect pipeline.
 The list and description of the most important functions is given below.